Procuret/procuret-dotnet/readme.md

 ## Documentation

-Procuret Python offers a library of classes that map to services provided by the Procuret API.
+Procuret .NET offers a library of classes that map to services provided by the Procuret API.

 ### `Session`